 a) To Clarify

 So firstly, it’s important for me to clarify that even though I have been putting away all my extra cash into my home-loan, I do have a company provident fund that I contribute to and I do have some pre-existing investments.
 So I have not given up on investments.
+When deciding whether to pay off home loan or invest, I am focusing on paying the debt but so still have investments.

 b) A slight change to my strategy